waste-of-kindergarten/xpython37-v0.1/python/Doc/reference/compound_stmts.rst

        return penguin

 .. index::
-   single: / (slash); function definition
    single: * (asterisk); function definition
    single: **; function definition

 Function call semantics are described in more detail in section :ref:`calls`.
-A function call always assigns values to all parameters mentioned in the parameter list, either from positional arguments, from keyword arguments, or from default values.
+A function call always assigns values to all parameters mentioned in the parameter list, either from position arguments, from keyword arguments, or from default values.
 If the form "``*identifier``" is present, it is initialized to a tuple receiving any excess positional parameters, defaulting to the empty tuple.
 If the form "``**identifier``" is present, it is initialized to a new ordered mapping receiving any excess keyword arguments, defaulting to a new empty mapping of the same type.
-Parameters after "``*``" or "``*identifier``" are keyword-only parameters and may only be passed by keyword arguments.
-Parameters before "``/``" are positional-only parameters and may only be passed by positional arguments.
+Parameters after "``*``" or "``*identifier``" are keyword-only parameters and may only be passed used keyword arguments.

-.. versionchanged:: 3.8
-   The ``/`` function parameter syntax may be used to indicate positional-only parameters.
-See :pep:`570` for details.

 .. index::
    pair: function; annotations